Sexual Harassment at Work Training

 **WORKER PROTECTION ACT (2023)**

-On 26th October 2024, a new law was introduced, meaning that there is now a duty on employers to prevent sexual harassment in their workplace.
+On 26 October 2024, a new law was introduced, meaning that there is now a duty on employers to prevent sexual harassment in their workplace.
+Our sexual harassment at work training is designed to equip organisations and employees with the knowledge and practical skills needed to prevent sexual harassment and respond appropriately.

 Delivery: